MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 # What's new in System Center DPM

+This article has information about multiple versions of System Center Data Protection Manager (DPM).
+By default the article shows the information DPM 2016, 1801, and 1807.
+If you are a DPM 2016 customer and don't want to see the information about the 1801 or 1807 versions, choose 2016 from the version picker to the left.

 Before starting, check the [System Center DPM Release Notes](dpm-release-notes.md) for last-minute issues.
-Also, if you're upgrading to DPM 1801, see the [bugs that have been fixed](dpm-release-notes.md#bugs-fixed-in-the-dpm-1801-release).
+DPM 1807 is the latest release in the System Center Semi Annual Channel (SAC).
+You can update to System Center Data Protection Manager (DPM) version 1807 only from DPM 1801.
+If you're upgrading to DPM 1807, see the [bugs that have been fixed](dpm-release-notes.md#release-notes-for-system-center-dpm-1807).

 System Center DPM 2016 adds improvements in three key areas: storage efficiency, performance, and security.
 Modern Backup Storage takes advantage of improvements in Windows Server 2016, creating storage space savings of 30-40%.
 In addition to space savings, you can create storage and performance efficiency by using MBS to back up designated workloads to specific volumes.
 Improved DPM performance reduces I/O requirements up to 70%, resulting in faster backups.
 DPM 2016 supports shielded VMs.

 ::: moniker range="sc-dpm-1807"

-## New features in DPM 1801
+## What's new in DPM 1807

-New features and capabilities are available in DPM 1807.
+DPM 1807 provides a number of bugs fixes to improve performance.
+See the [KB article](https://go.microsoft.com/fwlink/?linkid=2006248&&clcid=0x409) for a full list of the bug fixes.

 ::: moniker-end